 - a.
-The Government of the Republic of Korea shall provide to the Agency the information identified in Article 2.a.(i), (iii), (iv), (v), (vi)(a), (vii) and (x) and Article 2.b.(i) within 180 days of the entry into force of this Protocol. - b.
-The Government of the Republic of Korea shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. above for the period covering the previous calendar year.
-If there has been no change to the information previously provided, the Government of the Republic of Korea shall so indicate. - c.
-The Government of the Republic of Korea shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(vi)(b) and (c) for the period covering the previous calendar year. - d.
-The Government of the Republic of Korea shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(ix)(a).
+The State shall provide to the Agency the information identified in Article 2.a.(i), (iii), (iv), (v), (vi)(a), (vii) and (x) and Article 2.b.(i) within 180 days of the entry into force of this Protocol. - b.
+The State shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. above for the period covering the previous calendar year.
+If there has been no change to the information previously provided, the State shall so indicate. - c.
+The State shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(vi)(b) and (c) for the period covering the previous calendar year. - d.
+The State shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(ix)(a).
 This information shall be provided within sixty days of the end of each quarter. - e.
-The Government of the Republic of Korea shall provide to the Agency the information identified in Article 2.a.(viii) 180 days before further processing is carried out and, by 15 May of each year, information on changes in location for the period covering the previous calendar year. - f.
-The Government of the Republic of Korea and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
-The Government of the Republic of Korea shall provide to the Agency the information in Article 2.a.(ix)(b) within sixty days of the Agency's request.
+The State shall provide to the Agency the information identified in Article 2.a.(viii) 180 days before further processing is carried out and, by 15 May of each year, information on changes in location for the period covering the previous calendar year. - f.
+The State and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
+The State shall provide to the Agency the information in Article 2.a.(ix)(b) within sixty days of the Agency's request.